Print textile artists

 Her collection includes designs for fabrics, wall coverings and Perspex.

 Visit www.rachel-reynolds.co.uk for more information about the artist.

 Sue Hotchkis is a contemporary fibre artist who uses printed and stitched elements to create unique abstracts.
 We were lucky enough to interview Sue and she gave us a fascinating insight into her process for creating print textile art.

-Sue sites the surrounding environment as her major influence and she is attracted to what others may deem insignificant.
+Sue cites the surrounding environment as her major influence and she is attracted to what others may deem insignificant.
 Her work embraces the imperfections of natural ageing and decay, and has been inspired by such things as weathered wood, crumbling plaster and peeling paint.